sochi/clickhouse-driver/docs/quickstart.rst

         )

-For inserting data must you specify insert query that ends with `VALUES` clause.
-Data must be specified separately.
+To insert data efficiently, provide data separately, and end your statement with a `VALUES` clause:

     .. code-block:: python